spiiritual/weather-fun-project/README.md

 rewrite count: 3

-first rewrite: figure out how to use apis in js second rewrite: switch from openmeteo to nws data third rewrite: switch to openweathermap + mapquest api for reverse and regular geocoding
+first rewrite: figure out how to use apis in js<br>
+second rewrite: switch from openmeteo to nws data<br>
+third rewrite: switch to openweathermap + mapquest api for reverse and regular geocoding<br><br>